A young woman doing yoga by Sewickley Bridge in western Pennsylvania.

 What is the cost of living in Pittsburgh?

-While food and transportation are only slightly more expensive than the rest of the state, goods and services are 5% lower (and 5% lower than the national average).
-Healthcare is also 5% less expensive than elsewhere in the U.S. Housing costs are 7% lower than the national average, making Pittsburgh an ideal place for top talent looking for an affordable large city.
+According to the Cost of Living Index, the cost of living in Pittsburgh is 2% higher than the state average but 2% lower than the national average.
+Food and transportation are on average with the rest of the state, goods and services are 6% lower (and 7% lower than the national average).
+Healthcare is also 8% less expensive than elsewhere in the U.S. Housing costs are 7% lower than the national average, making Pittsburgh an ideal place for top talent looking for an affordable city in Pennsylvania and the U.S.

 Is Pittsburgh an affordable place to live?